DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework: Implementation Details and Pseudocode

 \paragraph{Random seeds and runs.} Unless noted, we report the seed \texttt{2024} and repeat all main results over \{2021, 2022, 2023, 2024, 2025\}, reporting the mean and bootstrap 95\% CIs.

-\paragraph{Log truncation policy.} We maintain a soft 4{,}096‑token budget per agent.
-Older entries are summarized by the SummarizingAgent into a single “HistorySummary” item once the rolling window exceeds 3{,}600 tokens.
+\paragraph{Log truncation policy.} We maintain a soft 4{,}096-token budget per agent.
+Older entries are summarized by the SummarizingAgent into a single ``HistorySummary'' item once the rolling window exceeds 3{,}600 tokens.
 The summary is capped at 300 tokens and replaces the oldest $k$ entries until the window is $\le$3{,}900.

-\paragraph{No‑progress detection.} If a full round finishes with: (i) no agent action appended and (ii) the SummarizingAgent returns a non‑\texttt{Answer} type twice consecutively, we stop and return the best partial summary.
+\paragraph{No-progress detection.} If a full round finishes with: (i) no agent action appended and (ii) the SummarizingAgent returns a non-\texttt{Answer} type twice consecutively, we stop and return the best partial summary.